aammd/UBCadv-r/03_Functions/Functions_Kim.md

     #> [1] "a" "b" "c"
     ```

 You might want to compare this function to the real capture.output() and think about the simplifications I’ve made.
 Is the code easier to understand or harder?
 Have I removed important functionality?

+	**didn't do this one yet**

 5. Compare capture.output() to capture.output2().
 How do the functions differ?
-What features have I removed to make the key ideas easier to see?
+What features have I
+removed to make the key ideas easier to see?
 How have I rewritten the key ideas to be easier to understand?

+	**didn't do this one yet**